Dr. Andrey K Savtchenko

 Dr. Andrey Savtchenko received his M.S. in physics from Sofia University, Sofia, Bulgaria, in 1981, after which he received M.S. in radar remote sensing from the Bulgarian Academy of Sciences, Sofia, Bulgaria, in 1983.
 During his years at the Academy he built substantial expertise in Radar Oceanography, and in 1992 was awarded with research fellowship from the International Research and Exchange Board (IREX), United States Information Agency.
 In the fall of 1993, he was awarded a scholarship at the University of Delaware, from a grant from the US Department of Defense Office of Naval Research (ONR), and consequently enrolled in a Ph.D. program at the University of Delaware, College of Marine Studies, Delaware.

-Dr. Savtchenko is a member of AGU.
+Dr. Savtchenko is a member of AGU and AMS.

 Selected Publications